2019 Dayton shooting: Domestic

 Ohio House of Representatives member Candice Keller posted an essay on her personal Facebook page, blaming the shooting on several factors including recreational marijuana and the breakdown of the traditional family (due to causes including transgender rights).
 Her statement was criticized by Cincinnati City Council member Chris Seelbach, Butler County Sheriff Richard K. Jones, and Ohio Republican Party chairwoman Jane Timken (who called on her to resign).

 Following the El Paso shooting, which occurred 13 hours prior, multiple Democratic 2020 presidential election candidates called for political action to eliminate gun violence in the United States; they included Cory Booker, Pete Buttigieg, Tim Ryan, Bernie Sanders, Elizabeth Warren, and Andrew Yang.

 President Trump visited El Paso and Dayton on August 7.
 In Dayton, he spoke to hospitalized victims, medical staff, and first responders.
 The White House published photos and videos of his trip, some of which showed him posing, smiling, and giving thumbs up gestures with his hosts.
 He told reporters, "We had an amazing day.
 The love, the respect for the office of the presidency – I wish you could have been in there to see it."

 Comedian Dave Chappelle hosted a free concert for Dayton three weeks after the shootings to honor the victims and their families.
 More than 20,000 were estimated at the event, which included performances from artists such as Stevie Wonder, Jon Stewart, and Chance the Rapper.

-Dayton NAACP President Derrick Foward honored the six Dayton Police Officers with Hero Awards for courageously risking their lives to expeditiously respond to the mass shooting.
-The Officers accepted the awards during the Dayton Unit NAACP 68th Annual Freedom Fund Banquet.